-The TCEQ Dams Inventory, provided in September 2021 by the TCEQ, contains a total of 2,037 dams in the Trinity Region.
-Dams in Texas serve a variety of purposes beyond flood control, including water storage for human consumption, agricultural use, power generation, industrial use and recreation.
+The TCEQ Dams Inventory, provided in September 2021 by the Texas Commission on Environmental Quality (TCEQ), contains a total of 2,037 dams in the Trinity Region.
+Dams in Texas serve a variety of purposes beyond flood control, including water storage for human consumption, agricultural use, power generation, industrial use, and recreation.
 Of the dams identified in the region, 1,409 are identified as having flood control as one of its purposes.
 The focus of this plan is flood control dams, which are associated with reservoirs (lakes) permitted for flood control purposes.